Annual Wage Review 2026-27 Decision Explained — What It Means for Your Pay

 - National Minimum Wage employees (~70,000 workers, 0.7%): rate updates immediately

-- Modern Award employees (~2.4 million, ~22%): all classification rates step up by the same percentage as the National Minimum Wage
+- Modern Award employees (~2.4 million, ~22%): all classification rates step up by 4.75% (the award increase) — separate from, and smaller than, the National Minimum Wage's near-6% lift

 Indirect impact: